-This backpack is bit expensive but it does a good job and offers a large carrying capacity for water.
+This backpack is a bit expensive but it does a good job and offers a large carrying capacity for water.

-A 3 liter hydration bladder is included with the purchase of this bag.
+A 3-liter hydration bladder is included with the purchase of this bag.

-This bag is very small, with enough space to fit the water bladder, and two pockets on the outside that have enough space for a few things such as keys, wallet, phone, and energy bars.
+This bag is very small, with enough space to fit the water bladder and two pockets on the outside that have enough space for a few things such as keys, wallet, phone, and energy bars.

 This hydration pack allows you to carry enough water for a long ride while minimizing all other weight.
 It is great for longer rides where you do not require extensive gear and tools.